 In Universal Century 223, the Earth Federation collapsed, leaving behind a vacuum of power in its demise.
 The Sides that were previously under Federation control became independent, calling themselves "Settlements".
 Two sides emerge for control over them: the Congress of Settlement Nations (CONSENT) which controls Sides 2, 3, 5, 6, and 7 and The Illuminati which controls Sides 1 and 4.

 The movie is centered on Mark Curran (Brennan Elliott), a former CONSENT Mobile Suit pilot who finds himself fighting for the Illuminati when he was framed for the murder of a prison guard by his rival and former supreme commander, Jack Halle (John Lovgren) during a food crisis which has struck most of humanity.
 In addition, he must protect the only key to ending the crisis; a bioluminescent energy formula powerful enough to sustain plant life and create an agricultural breakthrough.

-The titular mobile suit, and pretty much anything related to the movie doesn't appear, let alone mentioned in any other Gundam media, until 2013
+The titular mobile suit, and pretty much anything related to the movie doesn't appear, let alone is mentioned, in any other Gundam media until 2013.

 This film provides examples of: